-To assess the performance of the proposed wide-band speech and audio coder, we have obtained some subjective and objective results.
+To assess the performance of the proposed audio coder, we have obtained some subjective and objective results.
 The configuration parameters are: 32-coefficient Daubechies filters and 4-level full WP decompositions (J = 4) for transient modelling, 4096 frequencies (L = 4096) within the dictionary for sinusoidal modelling, and 32-coefficient Daubechies filters and 9-level depth for DWT in noise modelling.
-Twelve music samples considered hard to encode have been used.
-They are 15 seconds-length CD-quality one channel speech and audio signals.
-Special attention has been paid to signals with impulsive energy bursts, which are extremely susceptible to the presence of 'pre-echoes', and we have made sure that the chosen set of source material covers a wide variety of signals.
+Six music samples considered hard to encode have been used.
+They are 15 seconds-length CD-quality one channel audio signals.
+Special attention has been paid to signals with impulsive energy bursts, which are extremely susceptible to the presence of 'pre-echoes', and we have made sure that the chosen set of audio source material covers a wide variety of signals.
+It is listed in table 1.